Skip to main content

 Block 30 minutes next Monday.
 Review those three numbers with your leadership team.
 Add activation rate and NRR in week 2.
 You've just built a weekly operating cadence without hiring anyone and without buying a single new tool.

-If you want help building the full KPI tree and installing the revenue cadence, book a diagnostic.
+If you want help building the full KPI Tree Framework and installing the revenue cadence, book a diagnostic.

 Frequently Asked Questions